ahagmann/tdl/README.md

 Create a new item by double clicking the last line of a tab.
 An item is closed by checking the checkbox at the left side.
 It will be removed from the list after `--cleanup-time` seconds.

-## Hashtags and Tabs
+## Hashtags and Tabs and Project Tabs

 Hashtags are used to group items.
-You can add tabs based on hashtags via the *Filter* menu.

-Special tabs:
+The following tags have a special GTD smeaning
+* #backlog items are only shown in backlog tab or if a specified date is reached
+* #check items are only shown in check tab or if a specified date is reached
+* #do marks next steps

+Groups are visualized via tabs.
+The following special GTD tabs are shown as menu bar on the left side.
+* *Inbox* shows items without any tag and #check items terminated today
+* *Today* shows all items with termination date today or in the past
+* *Next 7 Days* shows items, which termination date is within next 7 days, without today
+* *Next Steps* shows all #do items with termination date today, or which are unterminated
+* *Project* groups any custom tag in horizontal tabs, customizeable via *Filter* menu
+* *Issues* shows all items with a valid issue tracker reference

+Hidden special tabs, that can be shown temporary via main menu:
 * The *All* tab shows alls items
-* The *Due* tab summarizes items with a due date
+* The *check* tab shows all items with a #check tag
-* The *Issues* tab shows items with a issue tracker reference
+* The *backlog* tab shows all items with #backlog tag

 ## Due Dates